 Renewable diesel, renewable natural gas, and battery electric are three options that are presently available to reduce truck emissions.
 For fleets operating diesel trucks, using renewable natural gas or battery electric technology means truck replacement or repowering.
 For renewable diesel, however, existing diesel vehicles can be utilized because renewable diesel is a "drop-in" fuel such that no modifications or vehicle replacements are necessary.
+Biofuels such as biodiesel may be blended with renewable diesel.

-Although hydrogen is another viable fuel for Class 8 heavy duty trucks, at this time hydrogen fueling station development is still in its early stages, with approximately 44 stations currently in operation in California.11 So far these stations are designed for light-duty vehicles, but much can be learned from these developments in preparation for building out hydrogen infrastructure for heavy-duty applications.
-For more information about hydrogen and fuel cell trucks, please see Appendix A - ZE/NZE Truck Technology Assessment.
+Although hydrogen is another viable fuel for Class 8 heavy-duty trucks, at this time hydrogen fueling station development is still in its early stages, with approximately 44 stations currently in operation in California.11 So far these stations are designed for light-duty vehicles, but much can be learned from these developments in preparation for building out hydrogen infrastructure for heavy-duty applications.
+For more information about hydrogen and fuel cell trucks, please see Appendix $A\underline{B} - ZE/NZE$ Truck Technology Assessment.